CS253-F18/project-budgeting-app/docs/user_stories.md

  - Priority: High
  - Estimate: High
+ - Dependencies: Add an expense, add an income, filter categories, edit an income, edit a expense, remove an income, remove an expense
  - Confirmation:

    1. Test step 1: See if a graph shows up at all in the User’s page